Jed556/Payloads/README.md

 ## Batchfiles
-Here are the individual batchfiles and how to use them.
+Here are the individual batchfiles and instructions on how to use them.
 > **Warning** <br>
 > It is required to write the script into a file with different name **aside from r.bat** since r.bat is the default name that PLs.bat uses to name a payload it downloaded.
 If you want to use r.bat as the name of your manually downloaded payload, you may fork the repository and change the configuration variables inside PLs.bat.<br>
 > For scripts that include `cd %temp% &` in the command, you may change **%temp%** to a different folder of your choice.
 Be sure to select a directory and make sure that the directory is accessible to avoid errors when running the script.